POL-U5410.02 Managing Telework Arrangements

 1. IT equipment (laptops, monitors, docking stations) and

-The department is responsible for the costs related to the maintenance, shipping and transportation of University-owned equipment and a teleworker is responsible for the service and maintenance of their self-purchased equipment.
-The University assumes no responsibility for the teleworker's expenses related to internet service, utilities, security, insurance, use of their Alternate Worksite.
+The department is responsible for the costs related to the maintenance, shipping, and transportation of University-owned equipment and a teleworker is responsible for the service and maintenance of their self-purchased equipment.
+The University assumes no responsibility for the teleworker's expenses related to internet service, utilities, security, insurance, or use of their Alternate Workstation.

-Business continuity as well as data privacy and security must remain a priority when selecting equipment.
-See Section 10 below regarding equipment requirements for teleworkers who access confidential data.
-Purchasing portable equipment (e.g laptops with docking stations should be a priority to ensure business continuity in the event of unforeseen suspended operations, inclement weather, pandemic restrictions).
+Departments are to work with IT staff to ensure employees have the proper technology, including computers and peripherals, for their individual telework arrangements.
+Purchasing portable equipment e.g, laptops with docking stations should be a priority to ensure business continuity in the event of unforeseen suspended operations, inclement weather, or pandemic restrictions.

 10. Data Security and Privacy Requirements for Teleworkers Must be Followed